-- .
-By end of second week of award (except for the RAPID Facility by this date), - Submission to the NSF, from each EF Awardee's Authorized Organizational Representative, certification that on the start date of the award, all facility resources listed in the proposal are fully operational and the facility is in compliance with institutional EH&S policies, and complete list of the institutionally-established user fees/recharge rates for the EF. - · By end of fourth month of award, - Software Development and Lifecycle Management Plan updated. - Complete user support information provided to the CI awardee for the NHERI website (except for the RAPID Facility by this date). - · By end of sixth month of award, - EF scheduling implemented with the NCO.
+- · By end of second week of award, - Submission to the NSF, from each EF Awardee's Authorized Organizational Representative, certification that on the start date of the award, all facility resources listed in the proposal are fully operational and the facility is in compliance with institutional EH&S policies, and complete list of the institutionally-established user fees/recharge rates for the EF. - · By end of fourth month of award, - Software Development and Lifecycle Management Plan updated. - Complete user support information provided to the CI awardee for the NHERI website. - By end of sixth month of award, - EF scheduling implemented with the NCO.